Cottage Health - Moments Live On - Santa Barbara Cottage Hospital 125th Anniversary

 When she died in 1977, she named three local not-for-profit organizations as the beneficiaries of her estate — one was Santa Barbara Cottage Hospital.
 Wishing to safeguard the funds and make them meaningful for future generations, the hospital’s Board of Directors established the Santa Barbara Cottage Hospital Foundation in 1982 and established guidelines that would allow the gift to grow in perpetuity.
 In the years since it has helped to develop medical services and community programs well beyond the scope of a typical community hospital.

-For 125 years, our hospital has been shaped by the generosity of the patients and families we care for every day.
+Our hospital has been shaped by the generosity of the patients and families we care for every day.
 We celebrate Alice Keck Park and each of our generous donors for their spirit of giving to create positive change for others.